 \section{Physical model}

-The physical model we consider here consists of an ion within a bi-dimensional trap that enables it to oscillate harmonically along both the $x$ and $y$ axes.
-We assume that two energy levels approximately describe the electronic structure of the ion and the transition frequency between them can vary in time.
-Furthermore, we admit that the ion can interact (through its dipole moment) with the electric field of four distinct laser beams: two propagating in the $x$ direction and two in the $y$ direction.
+The physical model we consider here consists of an ion within a two-dimensional trap, allowing it to oscillate harmonically along both the $x$- and $y$-axes.
+We assume here that two energy levels approximately describe the electronic structure of the ion.
+Furthermore, we admit that the ion can interact (through its dipole moment) with the electric field of four distinct laser beams: two propagating along the $x$-direction and two along the $y$-direction.
 The Hamiltonian that describes this system at time $t$ has the form